National Institutes of Health

 No tests are available to detect adhesions.
 Doctors usually find them during surgery to diagnose other problems.

 Some adhesions go away by themselves.
 If they partly block your intestines, a diet low in fiber can allow food to move easily through the affected area.
-In some cases, surgery may be necessary to remove the adhesions.
-But surgery to correct adhesions can increase the risk of more adhesions.
+If you have a complete intestinal obstruction, it is life threatening.
+You should get immediate medical attention and may need surgery.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases